uccess With Money

 Freddie Mac reports current average home loan rates (as I write) to be 6.67% for 30 year loans and 6.34% for 15 year loans.
-Sometimes the rate difference is much more, making shorter term loans even more preferrable.
+Sometimes the rate difference is much more, making shorter term loans even more preferable.

 Take the average home today, about $200,000 in price.
 Interest payments on a 30 year loan at these current rates would require $1,286.58 payments per month with interest payments of $263,168.27 over the loan period.
 A 15 year payment plan would require $1,724.67 monthly with interest payments of $110,440.85 over the loan period.